fyrchik/hfuse3/README.md

 ## RoadMap

+1. Reimplement all examples from libfuse repository in Haskell

+2. Implement remaning operations in FuseOperations

-I would like to create the following examples:
+3. I would like to create the following examples:

 - MemoryFS.hs := In-memory file system
 - VBoxFS.hs := Mount VirtualBox disks as filesystem